girish54321/unsplash-swift-UI/README.md

 # Unsplash-swift-UI

 Welcome to the open source Unsplash app repository!
 This app is built using SwiftUI and Alamofire, and follows the Model-View-ViewModel (MVVM) design pattern.
-With this app, users can take advantage of the following features:

 <img width="1604"  src="appimages/banner.png?raw=true">